Attendance Allowance and Pension Age Disability Payment in Scotland

 Useful Contacts

-Information last updated on 15 February 2024.
+Information last updated on 2 September 2024.
 Please note that information may be subject to change.
 All information is provided in good faith but Disability Information Scotland does not endorse any product or service referred to within this resource.

 If you would like this information guide in another version then please contact us and we will post or email you a copy.

-Money, Benefits & Grants:Frequently Asked Questions
+Money, Benefits and Grants:Frequently Asked Questions

 Through our helpline we receive enquiries spanning a wide range of different topics.
 Here is a selection of those most asked: